Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

-### overwrite react-error-boundary to 6.0.0

-Needed for correct build, develop and upgrade

 ### Permissions for UI management of vocabularies

 Add permissions for UI management of vocabularies to "administrators" group - incl. edit & new item.